 Breaking Down the Costs

 Understanding the individual parts of fulfillment costs will help you make better choices.
-So we’re going to break down the formula from the previous section part by part.
+Here’s each component of the formula explained.

 Account & Storage Fees

 Account and storage fees are ongoing costs for keeping your inventory at a fulfillment center.
 Think of it like rent for your products’ storage space.
-These fees are usually billed monthly.
-They will change based on how much inventory you have, the amount of storage you need, and the fulfillment center’s policies.
+These fees are usually billed monthly and will change based on how much inventory you have, the amount of storage you need, and the fulfillment center’s policies.

 Account fees depend on the fulfillment center.
 Some charge a minimum amount per month for account maintenance, which might be waived if your order volume is high enough.